Real estate license cost in California: A comprehensive breakdown

 Yes.
 Many approved education providers offer fully online, self-paced courses, allowing students to complete their required education from home.
 Colibri Real Estate Schools also offers scheduled livestream courses you can join from anywhere, giving you the classroom experience and the opportunity to connect with instructors and peers.

 Some education providers offer payment plans or promotional discounts, making it easier to manage the cost of pre-licensing education without paying the full amount upfront.
-Colibri Real Estate School offers students financing options through Affirm to help make the investment more accessible to those who want to make the switch to real estate but can’t afford the full investment upfront.
+Colibri Real Estate School offers students financing options through Affirm to make the investment more accessible to those who want to switch to real estate but can’t afford the full upfront cost.